 Tobacco Cessation is a free group workshop.
 It has helped many patients quit smoking since it was launched in 2008.

 Peer support through group sessions—a key component of this workshop—has been shown to significantly increase quit rates.
-Medication can be included with the help of your family doctor.

 “The hardest thing to do is to try and quit by yourself.
 I’ve tried it several times and it didn’t work.
 It was my turn to quit and this program did a fantastic job for me.”